JosephSilber/bouncer/readme.md

     Bouncer::assign('banned')->to($user);
     ```

-    To remove the ban, we'll simply remove the role from the user:
+    To remove the ban, we'll simply retract the role from the user:

     ```php
     Bouncer::retract('banned')->from($user);